newrelic/go-easy-instrumentation/README.md

 ## License
-This Go instrumentation tool is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Go easy instrumentation is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 >This tool also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.